 If you suffered injuries in a car accident, you may be feeling overwhelmed and unsure of what to do next.
 Car accident injuries can be devastating and leave you unable to work and provide for your family.
 As you struggle with feelings of frustration, anger, and resentment, you should know you have options.
 If someone else caused your accident, an attorney can help you get the financial compensation you and your family need.

 They can also help determine liability, gather evidence, and conduct negotiations with the defendant’s insurance company.
 An attorney can help explain your rights and legal options under Washington law and guide you toward an outcome that puts you back on the right track.
-Read on to learn more about car accidents and how the Mount Vernon car accident lawyers attorney from Brett McCandlis Brown & Conner can help.
+Read on to learn more about car accidents and how the Mount Vernon car accident attorney from Brett McCandlis Brown & Conner can help.

 How Is Liability Determined in Car Accidents?